September 10, 2019

 The image was resurrected on the rather wonderful Retrofuturism blog which is full of this kind of thing, leaving you to wonder whether we ever truly create anything new but just tap into old ideas whose time has come, while we remain the same mess of contradictions, easily swayed by the world beyond the glass.

 Even these sorts of musings have been expressed more eloquently and poetically before.
 In this case by none other than William Shakespeare himself, in his 59th Sonnet.
 And even this is a callback to a previous piece of writing, the verse from the Book of Ecclesiastes that tells us ‘there is nothing new under the Sun’.
-It’s really just turtles all the way down.
+It really is just turtles all the way down.

 If there be nothing new, but that which is